walf443/rrails/README.md

     $ rrails --pty rails server            # if debugger is in use

+Note: PTY mode does not support nested programs.
+For example, `pry` runs `less` as its pager.
+This doesn't work properly.
+You need disable the pager of pry:

+    Pry.config.pager = false

 ### The server

 By default, rrails will start a server process on demand per project per rails\_env.